ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 PA protocol.
 Finally, the helper uses the proof share and corresponding message to derive its response for the protocol run.

-The helper responds to the HTTP request from the leader with the following
+The helper responds to the POST request from the leader with status 200 and the following body:
-message:

 ```
 struct {